JDBDT/jdbdt/src/site/markdown/DataSources.md

 Tables are represented by `Table`, a subclass of `DataSource`, and created using the `table` facade method in association to a [database handle](DB.html).
-The `columns` method may be used to specify the table columns of interest; all columns will be considered by default otherwise.
+The `columns` method may be used to specify the table columns of interest, otherwise all columns in the table will be considered by default.

 *Illustration*